Caroline-A/Medical_education/Search_strategy.md

 # Search history

 Contents
+1. Scope and general search notes
-* Searches in Web of Science
+2. Searches in Web of Science
-* Searches in PubMed
+3. Searches in PubMed
-* Searches in ProQuest Education Database
+4. Searches in ProQuest Education Database
-* Searches in CRISTIN - the national CRIS (current research information system) in Norway.
-This data source has almost complete coverage of scientific publications from all member institutions 2011-2021, regardless of language or format.
-All major higher education institutions as well as many research institutes and public health regions are members.
+5. Searches in CRISTIN

+## 1. Scope and general search notes

+Publications about medical education, including continuing and work-based education, and including research about people undergoing medical training (e.g. their mental health).

+1. Scientific articles (review and original) - not comments, editorials etc.
+2. Medicine only, including medicine, surgery, psychiatry (not nursing, veterinary, dental, physio etc.)
+3. All levels of education
+    * Foundational / Undergraduate / Premed
+    * Post-graduate / Residency / Junior doctor
+    * Continuing / Specialist / Speciality Registrar

 Searches are run either on publication level data (e.g. title, abstract or keyword, depending on database) or journal.
 For the journal searches, we use the 24 journals classed as central in Medical Education from  Maggio, LA, Ninkov, A, Frank, JR, Costello, JA, Artino, AR.
 Delineating the field of medical education: Bibliometric research approach(es).
 Med Educ.
 2022; 56( 4): 387- 394. https://doi.org/10.1111/medu.14677.

 We do not only rely on journal search as most medical education research is not published in medical education journals (Kyungjoon Lee, Julia S. Whelan, Nancy H. Tannery, Steven L. Kanter & Antoinette S. Peters (2013) 50 years of publication in the field of medical education, Medical Teacher, 35:7, 591-598, https://doi.org/10.3109/0142159X.2013.786168).

-## Searches in Web of Science
+## 2. Searches in Web of Science

 Preliminary test searches done March 2022.
 Final searches done 04.05.2022.
 * Platform: Web of Science